• Skip to main content

 Commercial real estate lenders provide the debt capital needed to build or acquire commercial properties.
 Because almost all commercial real estate is financed with debt, commercial lenders play an important role in the commercial real estate industry.
 Within commercial lending, there are several different roles.

-Relationship managers typically handle all of the sales activities by sourcing deals, negotiating deal terms, and shepherding a loan through the internal approval process.
+Relationship managers typically handle all the sales activities by sourcing deals, negotiating deal terms, and shepherding a loan through the internal approval process.

 Analysts typically work hand in hand with a relationship manager and are responsible for underwriting prospective loans.
 This involves gathering financial statements, tax returns, building proforma cashflow projections, valuing properties, and writing an internal credit memo, which is a document used to determine the feasibility of the loan.

-Credit officers inside of a bank are typically responsible for the final approval of a loan.
+Credit officers inside a bank are typically responsible for the final approval of a loan.
 A credit officer’s objective is to protect the downside of the bank and manage the overall risk profile of the commercial loan portfolio.

 Commercial Real Estate Development

 Developers primarily are responsible for creating, imagining, funding, controlling, and orchestrating the entire development process from beginning to end.
-Commercial real estate developers take the greatest risks in the creation or renovation or real estate – and as such receive the greatest rewards.
+Commercial real estate developers take the greatest risks in the creation or renovation of real estate – and as such receive the greatest rewards.

 Because of the intricacies involved in each type of real estate, most developers will specialize.
-For example, a condo developer must be good at marketing and creating buzz around a project, while a land developer must focus on obtaining zoning approvals in order to make the project successful.
+For example, a condo developer must be good at marketing and creating buzz around a project, while a land developer must focus on obtaining zoning approvals to make the project successful.

 Institutional Investors